lyz-code/blue-book/docs/roadmap_adjustment.md

 - Projects change: start or stop doing a series of actions.
 - Roadmap change

-Once you have analyzed an element copy all the decisions you've made in the `Decide` section of your review document.
+Once you have analyzed an element copy all the decisions you've made in the `Decide` section of your review document in an orgmode checkbox list.

 #### Personal integrity review decide